teejaydub/grids/README.md

 * Better solving
   * Add constraint types for KenKen enough to solve KenKen 2
-    * Handle sums over three cells, at least.
+    * Tree traversal
+      Should it be choosing the guess cells at random?
+Results are different each time!
+      Note prospective cells, and color them differently when printing
     * Refactor canMakeAnyTarget() - calls are all preceded by the same lines
     * Min/max constraints for SumIs to create RegionSymbolLists
-    * For any MathOp, generate all possible values for each cell.
-      Do this each time, writing results directly to the solution.
-      This may replace all that clever factorization (because it's essentially the same algorithm).
     * RegionSymbolLists
       * If a cell is decided, partition the constraint and replace it, like RegionPermutesSymbols.
         Can that share any code with RegionPermutesSymbols?